spectrocloud/librarium/styleguide/tutorial-layout.md

 ![image](https://github.com/rahulhazra97/Documentation-Guide/assets/126905240/1d2ce48e-ca26-47e5-be2c-4e4774531783)

 When you are ready for a review, tag the education team or notify the team by dropping a message in the Slack `education` channel.

+### Tutorial Plan Reference
+To get started with your tutorial plan, create a copy of the following template:

 ## Tutorial Layout